PaulioRandall/pauliorandall/README.md

 What do I want to bring to the table?

 - processes optimised by outcomes
-- speed: build things fast, very fast, and then fix the mistakes quickly
+- speed: build fast, fix faster
 - the behavioral sciences
 - naked statistics
 - visualisations of everything